-There are all kinds of ways to repel deer from the garden, ranging from potions made with garlic, hot sauce and rotten eggs, to scare sprinklers and eight-foot fall fences.
+There are all kinds of ways to repel deer from the garden, ranging from potions made with garlic, hot sauce, and rotten eggs, to scare sprinklers and eight-foot fall fences.
 However, some of these solutions are ineffective, expensive, or distasteful enough to deter the gardener as much as the pests: after all, who wants to inhale the fragrance of rotten eggs among the otherwise sweet perfume of flowers?
 If you can't keep the deer away from the garden, you can plant flowers that don't... appeal to deer.
 These ten choices include options for sun, shade, and all seasons.

 01 of 10

 With its delicate ferny foliage and appealing heart-shaped flowers that dangle from graceful, arching stems, bleeding heart plants may look like a deer menu item.
-However, neither deer, nor rabbits, nor heavy shade deter the spring blossom show of these old-fashioned favorites.
+However, neither deer, nor rabbits, nor heavy shade deters the spring blossom show of these old-fashioned favorites.
 Plant among hostas, which will fill in as bleeding heart foliage goes dormant for the summer.

 02 of 10

 It attracts butterflies, nourishes bees and wild birds, self-seeds in a non-aggressive way, and grows in sun or partial shade.
 Is there anything the versatile coneflower plant can't do?
 The many new varieties of coneflower on the market make it a designer's delight, but the common Echinacea purpurea is still a solid choice for informal gardens.

 Not your average shade garden plant, the corydalis is noteworthy for its beautiful ferny foliage and long blooming period.
 Plants resemble bleeding hearts, but flower color selection includes yellow, purple, and blue varieties.
 Gardeners in areas with cool summers will have the best luck growing corydalis, where it can even become somewhat aggressive in moist soils.